elenafillo/acrc_footprints/step-by-step.md

 See the pix2pix [options file](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix/tree/master/options) for other base, training and testing options.

+## Note on sizes:
+Using the flag `--preprocess crop` during training means the input image is randomly cut to a square of size `--crop_size` (during testing, images of any size can be passed).
+The red dot has the function of indicating the position of the release point, rather than passing correctly-sized images where the release point would always be centered.
+This way, it is likely that the trained network can produce footprints for any release location and not only the centre (needs more testing).

 ##### Visualising the results
 As pix2pix trains, it saves an example at each epoch to track development.
 All finished epochs can be accessed in the `checkpoints/jobname/web`folder.
 It is recomended that the whole folder is scp'd to the local computer and the html opened in a standard browser.
 (Note: it is recommended that before opening the html file in the local machine, it is edited to remove `http-equiv="refresh"` from line five.
 This command makes the html refresh every few seconds, which is not useful if it has been scp'd).
 The loss plots can be visualised using the `plot_loss.py` file (functional but needs developing)